-This project qualifies under the criteria for the VCMA funding, as it will support vulnerable customers from different cultural backgrounds, who may not be aware of the dangers of CO.
-Some people will have recently arrived from war torn countries as refugees.
-There is a significant gap in knowledge within refugee and other culturally diverse communities around the dangers of CO poisoning.
+This project qualifies under the criteria for VCMA funding, as it will support vulnerable customers who have a visual impairment, that may not be aware of the dangers of CO and are experiencing fuel poverty.
 Recent CO research undertaken by NGN found that increasing awareness of the dangers of CO was a priority in Bradford.
-CO sessions will be delivered as part of the project outputs.
-This project seeks to take advantage of a unique opportunity, to provide important and potentially life-saving information, to vulnerable customers who are difficult to reach.
-As the project has a temporary vulnerability theme it aligns with NGN'S Vulnerability Strategy, as does the energy saving element, which will ultimately result in financial savings.
+CO awareness sessions will be delivered as part of the project outputs.
+This project seeks to take advantage of a unique opportunity, to provide important and potentially life-saving information, to vulnerable customers who are difficult to reach and may not be aware of CO and how to save energy and money on fuel bills, due to their vulnerability.
+As the project has a physical vulnerability theme it aligns with NGN'S Vulnerability Strategy, as does the energy saving element, which will ultimately result in financial savings and address the theme of financial vulnerability.